 Neuroplasticity refers to the brain’s ability to rewire itself and create new neural pathways.
 This allows undamaged areas of the brain to take over functions from damaged ones.

-These new pathways are formed through repetitive, therapeutic exercise.
-This means the best way to treat your spasticity is to exercise your affected muscles.
+These new pathways are formed when your brain gets stimulated by effortful, repetitive, therapeutic exercise.
+Therefore, the best way to treat your spasticity is to attempt to exercise your affected muscles.

-The more you activate your muscles, the more you will reinforce those new neural pathways.
-This in turn will lead to easier communication between your brain and muscles and, eventually, less spasticity.
+Even imagining movements, but especially activating your muscles will reinforce new neural pathways.
+The goal is to improve the communication between your brain and muscles and, eventually, lessen spasticity.

 But what if your spasticity is so severe you cannot even move your muscles at all?
-Fortunately, there are still alternatives.
+Fortunately, there are alternative treatments for you to try.

 Treating Severe Spasticity After TBI

-It’s possible for spasticity to resolve on its own as the brain heals.
-But in some cases, spasticity is so severe that the muscle is effectively paralyzed.
-This can make engaging neuroplasticity much more difficult.
+Spasticity can resolve on its own as the brain heals.
+But in some cases, spasticity is so severe that the opposing muscle groups are unable to overcome the spastic ones This can make engaging neuroplasticity much more difficult.

 Stretching and Passive Range-of-Motion